StuartRiffle/ragtag-tiger/README.md

     seed=1337
 ```

-To use the response file, pull it in with `@` on the command line.
+To use the response file, pull it in with `@` on the command line (the file extension doesn't matter).
 This has the same effect as typing all the arguments by hand:
 ```
 python ragtag.py @debug_server.args  ...
 ```